pwaring/cv/cv.md

     - Development of bespoke websites and customisation of existing software, primarily using PHP and MySQL.
     - Management and maintenance of client websites, including software updates (e.g. WordPress).
     - System administration, including migration and consolidation of hosting platforms.
-    - Assist clients with implementation of best development practices, including use of version control and documentation.
+    - Assist clients with implementation of best development practices, including documentation, version control and automatic deployment.
-    - Advise clients on business strategy.
     - Deliver training on version control (Git) and configuration management (Ansible).

 *   **Bolton & District Citizens Advice Bureau**